Moms on Call’s Guide to Postpartum Care

 - Check-in with your doctor

 - Our emotions are high and easily go from up to down.
 Check in and be truthful with your doctor to be sure you are receiving all the care you need!
 Read our blog post, More Than the Baby Blues, to help you know what’s normal and when it may be time to reach out.

 - Invest in a few comfy nursing bras that fit you well.
 Size up from your original size to give your new growing breast room and comfort

 - Have a few on hand, as these get soaked pretty regularly

 - Reusable or disposable

-- Have these on hand for in between nursing.
-Your breast will leak when baby cries.
+- Have these on hand for in-between nursing.
+Your breast will leak when the baby cries

 - Nipple cream